bdolmo/SpikeInBAM/README.md

 ## Usage:

 First you will need to define a config file with the desired variants to be simulated.
-There should be  variant per line.
+There should be a variant per line.
 Here an example:
 ```
     /home/user/input_folder/sample1.bam  chr7   55242467   GAATTAAGAGAAGCAACA   GTTGCT
     /home/user/input_folder/sample2.bam  chr18   29104352   A   T